Coalition for Applied Modeling for Prevention (CAMP)

 New York State International Training and Research Program

 The New York State International Training and Research Program (NYS-ITRP) is led by Dr. Jack DeHovitz, Distinguished Service Professor at the Department of Medicine at SUNY Downstate Health Sciences University.
 Its focus is on building HIV and infectious diseases research capacity in Eastern Europe and Central Asia.

 Implementation and Evaluation of Phase 3 Albany County Correctional Facility (ACCF) MAT Program

-With a goal to reduce recevitism, this project aims to enhance collaborative effort between Albany County Correctional Facility (ACCF) and Catholic Charities Care Coordination Services to provide access to medication assisted treatment, harm reduction, and other related social and health services to all inmates during their time at ACCF and after re-entry into the community.
+With the goal to reduce recidivism, this project aims to enhance the collaborative effort between Albany County Correctional Facility (ACCF) and Catholic Charities Care Coordination Services to provide access to medication-assisted treatment, harm reduction, and other related social and health services to all inmates during their time at ACCF and after re-entry into the community.
 Dr. Udo serves as the lead evaluator.
-The project complements on-going effort by the AI, which funded the initial two phases of the project.
+The project complements the ongoing efforts by the AIDS Institute, which funded the initial two phases of the project.

 Hope Not Handcuffs - Hudson Valley

 Hope Not Handcuffs-Hudson Valley is a program of the Tri-County Community Partnership that aims to connect persons seeking help to address substance use disorder (SUD) with viable treatment options.
 The evaluation of HNH-HV, led by Dr. Udo, will examine short-term outcomes and the factors associated with the successful implementation of the program.